Lhongpei/ipps-drl/README.md

 `./models/policy.py` implements policy classes:

-- `Policy` contains basic methods such as transforming embeddings of O-M pairs from graph to tensor, pooling embeddings and catting embedding and obtain action probabilities.
+- `Policy` contains basic methods such as transforming embeddings of O-M pairs from graph to tensor, pooling embeddings and catting embedding and obtaining action probabilities.

 - `DRLPolicy` and `ExpertPolicy` inherit class `Policy`, which implements methods used in DRL and IL respectively.